ryukau/VSTPlugins/docs/manual/SevenDelay/SevenDelay_en.md

 :   Toggle LFO phase hold.
 This may be useful for live performance.

 ## Change Log
+- 0.1.12
+  - Added check that DSP is initialized or not.
 - 0.1.11
   - Added color configuration.
 - 0.1.10